 SYNCHRONOUS LEARNING AND WEBINARS

 In this course you will consider the advantages and disadvantages of synchronous online learning as well as how to effectively create, facillitate and execute live virtual events.
 Learners will become comfortable in using Zoom software and presenting a group presentation in this format.
 Other software such as Adobe Connect, Blackboard Collaborate, etc will also be touched upon.

 Blogs/wikis, video creation and emodules

-Learners will build a website to showcase their "educational dilemma"- a problem they would like to solve using technology during the course.
-They will also build a video, as part of their website.
+Learners will build a website, infographic and a video, as part of their culminating group presentation.
 Learners will also be introduced to other software to build emodules, and virtual patients, however, practical know how of this software is beyond the time limits of this course.
 Learners may choose to build emodules or virtual patients as a separate supervised course.

 SOCIAL MEDIA AND COLLABORATIVE ONLINE LEARNING

 Twitter, and Slack

-Learners will explore the advantages/disadvantages and objectives of using social media such as Twitter and social apps such as Slack to communicate, collaborate and discuss Edutech concepts asynchronously.
+Learners will explore social media such as Twitter and other apps to communicate, collaborate, disseminate and discuss concepts asynchronously.
 See for example #EdtechHPE19 #EdtechHPE20.